GrzywN/Youtube-Downloader/README.md

 ## Build for your own operating system

-To build the application for your own operating system, you'll need to setup development enviroment and run `npm build` command.
+To build the application for your own operating system, you'll need to setup development enviroment and run `npm make` command.

 ---